xonsh/xonsh/docs/envvars.rst

       - xonsh.environ.DEFAULT_PROMPT
       - The prompt text.
 May contain keyword arguments which are auto-formatted, see `Customizing the Prompt <tutorial.html#customizing-the-prompt>`_.
-    * - PROMPT_TOOLKIT_STYLES
-      - ``None``
-      - This is a mapping of user-specified styles for prompt-toolkit.
-See the prompt-toolkit documentation for more details.
-If None, this is skipped.
     * - PROMPT_TOOLKIT_COLORS
       - ``{}``
       - This is a mapping of from color names to HTML color codes.
 Whenever